rai-oliveira-friend/solitaire/README.md

 # Fyne Solitaire

-A simple solitaire application built using the Fyne toolkit.
+A solitaire application built using the Fyne toolkit.

 ![](img/solitaire.png)